-(A disclaimer: this video isn’t sponsored, but I’ve been sponsored by some of the mentioned brands in the past, and I was sent samples of a lot of these products, but these are my genuine recommendations.)
+(A disclaimer: this post isn’t sponsored, but I’ve been sponsored by some of the mentioned brands in the past, and I was sent samples of a lot of these products, but these are my genuine recommendations.)

 The video is here, keep scrolling for the text version…

 Mirrors and tweezers